-We have been pasture raising chickens since 2011, and during that time we’ve always been committed to making sure our chickens were pasture raised.
-Over the years, pasture raised, Certified Organic poultry have become our specialty.
+We have been raising chickens on pasture since our first flock in 2011.
+Over the years, pasture raised, Certified Organic poultry has become our specialty.
 Let’s discuss what pasture raised means, how it works practically here on our farm in Upstate New York, and why we take this so seriously.

 What Is Pasture Raised Poultry?

 When we put the emphasis on pasture raised, we’re pointing out our fundamental belief that birds like chickens are best able to be themselves when given the opportunity to have fresh grass under their feet, to feel the wind ruffling their feathers, and to be able to take a nap in the sun.
 We want our Wrong Direction Farm birds out chasing bugs, with the room they need to flap their wings.
 That’s not too much to ask, is it?

 Our standards for pasture raised chickens are straightforward:

 - Pasture raised chickens are always on grass (deep rooted, green grass)